levylabpitt/News-Page/README.md

 ## Deployment

 After making then necessary changes, go back to google app scripts.
 Go to deploy --> Manage Deployments.
-Go to the `Research Page` Deployment, click edit on the top right, and change the version to the latest version, then click deploy.
+Go to the `News Page` Deployment, click edit on the top right, and change the version to the latest version, then click deploy.
 This should update the site on google sites automatically.

 ## Pushing to GitHub